jhui/jhui.github.io/_posts/2017-03-05-Generative-adversarial-models.markdown

 ### Generative models

-In a discriminative model, we draw conclusion on something we observe:
+Discriminative models starts with an image and draw conclusion on something we observe:

 $$ y = f(image) $$

-A generative model generates data that we observe:
+In previous articles, we train a CNN to extract features of our training dataset.
+Then we start with a noisy image and use backpropagation to make content transfer back to the image.

+$$
+image \rightarrow z \rightarrow image^{'}
+$$

+Generative models work in the opposite direction.
+We starts with some latent representations and generate the image.
+For example, we generate images that resemble a bedroom directly.

 $$ image = G(z) $$

-For example, in a generative model, we ask the model to generate an image that resemble a bedroom.
-In previous sections, we train a CNN to extract features of our training dataset.
-Then we iteratively and selectively backpropagate features to generate images.
-In the following sections, we adopt a more direct approach in generating image.
+In this article, we adopt a more direct approach to generate image.

+$$
+z \rightarrow image
+$$

 > z can sometimes realize as the latent variables of an image.